oSoc15/biblo-server/readme.md

 Further in, run `npm install` and `bower install`.
 Run `gulp` once to initialize everything in terms of styling and functionality.
 If you are running Laravel in Homestead, don't run gulp in your virtual environment, but locally as well!

+### Models
+Create models when necessary.

+### Views

+Going through the back-office you will notice that the language is **NL (Dutch)** for now.
+More languages will be added later on.
+For now, we are focussing on the **Belgian (Dutch-speaking)** libraries.

+### Controllers

+While not a necessity, we strongly urge creating controllers based on models (that are being actively used in the application).
+Make your controllers (and functions inside of them) accordingly, it will save you a ton of time, and your code will be way more consistent!

 ### License

 Bieblo-Server is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)